Hooked on Phonics: History

-In 2004, the FTC fined the company, then known as Gateway Learning Corporation, for retroactively changing its privacy policy without informing customers and for sharing private information, including data on children, with external marketing firms.
+In 2004, the FTC fined Gateway Learning Corporation, for retroactively changing its privacy policy without informing customers and for sharing private information, including data on children, with external marketing firms.

 In 2005, Educate, Inc., which also operated Sylvan Learning, acquired Hooked on Phonics and began selling the products at retail.
 In 2006, the company released new educational programs, including Hooked on Spanish, Hooked on Handwriting, and Hooked on Spelling.
 By 2007, the Hooked on Phonics program had been introduced in over 30 countries.
 Later that year, the company was taken private and renamed "Smarterville, Inc."

 In 2009, the flagship Learn to Read product was extensively redesigned, incorporating DVDs, web customizations, and a new series of systematic phonics readers.
 This release also included 60 music videos composed by Russell Ginns and performed by artists such as Cathy Fink, Marcy Marxer, and the acappella group The Bobs.
 Sandviks Inc. acquired Hooked on Phonics in 2011, bringing new management and a fresh start to the company.

 In 2013, the Hooked on Phonics mobile app was launched for iOS and Android devices.
 This app was completely overhauled and relaunched in 2020.
 In 2022, the Hooked on Math app was introduced, and the brand expanded under the umbrella name Hooked & Company.